Brighton trunk murders: Unsolved June murder

 Chief Inspector Donaldson suspected a local abortionist named Massiah based on what was known about him and on Spilsbury's notes:Internal examination of the torso had not revealed the cause of death; the legs and feet found at King's Cross belonged to the torso; the victim had been well nourished; she had been not younger than twenty-one and not older than twenty-eight, had stood about five feet two inches, and had weighed roughly eight and a half stones; she was five months pregnant at the time of death.

 Donaldson asked officers to watch Massiah covertly.
 One, drafted from Hove, confronted Massiah, expecting him to come quietly.
-Instead the doctor wrote a list of names and "...it seemed to the policeman that the sun had gone in: all of a sudden the consulting room was a place of sombre shadows....".
+Instead, the doctor wrote a list of names of such prominent and powerful persons that "...it seemed to the policeman that the sun had gone in: all of a sudden the consulting room was a place of sombre shadows....".

-The policeman did not tell Donaldson, who heard only when he was warned by a senior officer to back off.
+The policeman did not tell Donaldson about the confrontation; he heard only when he was warned by a senior officer to back off Massiah.
 Massiah moved to London where a woman died while he was performing an abortion, yet he evaded prosecution.
 He remained on the General Medical Register and was removed only after he failed to re-register in 1952, following his retirement to Port of Spain, Trinidad.
 Spilsbury, always on the lookout for evidence of illegal abortions, described no evidence of interference with the pregnancy, and noted that the dismemberment showed no particular anatomical skill.

 In 2020, the BBC One documentary Dark Land: Hunting the Killers suggested that George Shotton could be the murderer of the unidentified woman.
 George Shotton was posthumously named as the murderer of his wife Mamie Stuart at the inquest into her death in 1961.